 At a time when trust in crypto exchanges is at an all time low and coins are flying out of them quicker than a fruit machine win, institutional giant Grayscale has taken a novel approach to dealing with the issue of degrading trust – by asking users to trust it.
 In a blog post ironically entitled ‘Safety, Security, and Transparency’, Grayscale laid out why it is not joining the proof-of-reserves movement, urging its customers and the wider crypto space to simply trust it and its custodians that all is well and it can fully back its commitments.
 The post was in response to concerns over the solvency of crypto giant Genesis, which many believe will have a knock on effect to Grayscale.

 Grayscale Concerns Linked to Digital Currency Group

-Concerns over Grayscale began last week when Crypto brokerage firm Genesis Global Trading, which, like Grayscale, is owned by the DGC, revealed that its lending arm, Genesis Global Capital, halted redemptions and stopped new loans while it assessed the impact of the FTX collapse.
+Concerns over Grayscale began last week when Crypto brokerage firm Genesis Global Trading, which, like Grayscale, is owned by Digital Currency Group (DCG), revealed that its lending arm, Genesis Global Capital, halted redemptions and stopped new loans while it assessed the impact of the FTX collapse.